 Sober living homes are residential facilities that people can stay in to continue their substance abuse recovery journey.
 Some sober living homes are affiliated with a rehab facility, but the majority of them function independently.

 Most patients live in sober living homes for less than a year.
-There are some sober living homes that allow patients to live there longer than a year, though.
+There are some sober living homes in California that allow patients to live there longer than a year, though.

 Sober living homes can operate in different ways.
 For example, some sober living homes have one person whose job is to create and enforce the rules around the home.
 Other sober living homes operate as a democratic entity in which everyone together comes up with the rules for the home.